grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-Before we start dissecting the name into useful code, let's start by stating the bleedy obvious (note that I'm mixing two strategies now - this is OK, of course).
-We know that:
+Before we start dissecting the name into useful code, let's start by stating the bleedy obvious (note that I'm mixing two strategies of starting from false Statement now -- this is OK, of course).
+I know for sure that:

-1. We need to work with `DataDispatch` again.
+1. I need to work with `DataDispatch` again.
-1. We need to pass a mock of `Channel`.
+1. I need to pass a mock of `Channel`.
-1. We need to send the `ApplyTo()` message.
+1. I need to invoke the `ApplyTo()` method.
-1. We need some kinf of invalid data (although we don't know yet what to do to make it invalid).
+1. I need some kind of invalid data (although we don't know yet what to do to make it invalid).

-Let's write that down in the form of code:
+Let's write that down in a form of code:

 ```csharp
 public void